-This function is applicable to session management related policies, access and mobility management related policies and UE related policies.
+This functionality is applicable to session management related policies, access and mobility management related policies and UE related policies.

 NOTE: In the context of the above function, UE policies refer to URSP only.

 The PCF uses the CHF selection mechanism defined in TS 23.501 [2] to select the CHF that provides policy counters for spending limits for PDU Session or for UE or both.
 The PCF for the PDU Session shall also provide the selected CHF address(es) to the SMF in the PDU Session related policy information.